ml-explore/mlx-c/docs/src/overview.rst

 String and Maps
 ---------------

-MLX C comes with a :class:`mlx_string` which :doc:`encapsulates a C char pointer <string>`.
-As for other MLX C objects, it must be freed via :func:`mlx_free()`.
+MLX C has a :class:`mlx_string` which :doc:`encapsulates a C char pointer <string>`.
+Just like other MLX C objects, it must be freed with :func:`mlx_free()`.

-We also have a :doc:`string-to-array map <map>`, called :class:`mlx_map_string_to_array`.
+MLX C also has a :doc:`string-to-array map <map>` named :class:`mlx_map_string_to_array`.

 Array Operations
 ----------------

-Many array :doc:`operations <ops>` are available, with additional support for :doc:`random number generation <random>`, :doc:`FFT <fft>`.
+Many array :doc:`operations <ops>` are available, with additional support for :doc:`random number generation <random>`, and :doc:`FFTs <fft>`.
 Advanced :doc:`linear algebra operations <linalg>` are in their early stages.

 IO Operations
 -------------

-MLX C comes with a number of :doc:`array IO operations <io>`, which help to serialize and deserialize arrays in several popular formats.
+MLX C wraps a number of :doc:`array IO operations <io>`, which saves and loads arrays in several common formats.

 Function Transformations
 ------------------------